 Treating Water With HAAs

 If you find out you have HAAs in your water, it will be helpful to know what kind in order to make sure that whatever treatment method you choose will effectively remove the specific haloacetic acid(s) present in your water.
-Different types of filtration and water treatment systems are generally specialized to address different water issues, so it’s best to talk to a professional like your Orange County, CA Culligan Man to both find out what’s in your water, and the best method to treat it.
+Different types of filtration and water treatment systems are generally specialized to address different water issues, so it’s best to talk to a professional like your local Orange County Culligan Man to both find out what’s in your water, and the best method to treat it.